8 Warning Signs That Show You’re Emotionally And Mentally Exhausted

-Feelings of dizziness, head-aches, nervously beating of the heart and feeling like you are sick and can’t make it through the day are still signs from depression and anxiety, and the source of it is stress.
+Feelings of dizziness, head-aches, nervously beating of the heart and feeling like you are sick and can’t make it through the day are still signs of depression and anxiety, and the source of it is stress.
 Stress is a part of every single one of us and when we get a mental breakdown we feel nauseous and sick as manifestation.
 Prevent this while you can.
 You are the best when you need to help yourself, and if you don’t help yourself, no one will.

 7. You Feel Like Crying For No Reason

 When you feel bad and stuck into this bad place, you feel like you need to cry and you do cry.
 Suddenly you feel like the whole world plots something against you and there’s isn’t a correct answer to your question “Why?”
 You are at this point, sad and desperate for a better tomorrow.
 Crying doesn’t have to be a bad thing, and tears are not always enemies.
 Maybe you’ll feel better when you cry it out, all the energy that was stuck into you will fade through it.